Food truck interior design ideas: layout, workflow, and style

 Make Every Inch Count: Smart Space Planning

 Ever find yourself dancing around colleagues in a tight prep area?
 Efficiency is so much more than just cramming things in.
 Draft out your layout on paperâor with tape on the floor.
 Imagine the âflowâ of a busy lunch shift and carve out walkways so nobodyâs bumping elbows.
 Consider corners and verticality.
 Shelves over windows, hanging racks above the grill, slim drawers under counters.
-It's a puzzle, but the result is a seamless ballet when rush hour hits. -
+It's a puzzle, but the result is a smooth ballet when rush hour hits. -

 Furniture That Does Double Duty